Discrete Sequential Prediction of Continuous Actions for Deep RL: Introduction

 \section{Introduction}

 Reinforcement learning has long been considered as a general framework applicable to a broad range of problems.
-Reinforcement learning algorithms have been categorized in various ways.
-There is an important distinction, however, arises between discrete and continuous action spaces.
-In discrete domains, there are several algorithms, such as Q-learning, that leverage backups through Bellman equations and dynamic programming to solve problems effectively.
-These strategies have led to the use of deep neural networks to learn policies and value functions that can achieve superhuman accuracy in several games \cite{mnih2013playing, silver2016mastering} where actions lie in discrete domains.
-This success spurred the development of RL techniques that use deep neural networks for continuous control problems \cite{lillicrap2015continuous, gu2016continuous,levine2016end}.
-The gains in these domains, however, have not been as outsized as they have been for discrete action domains, and superhuman performance seems unachievable with current techniques.
+However, the approaches used to tackle discrete and continuous action spaces have been fundamentally different.
+In discrete domains, algorithms such as Q-learning leverage backups through Bellman equations and dynamic programming to solve problems effectively.
+These strategies have led to the use of deep neural networks to learn policies and value functions that can achieve superhuman accuracy in several games~\citep{mnih2013playing, silver2016mastering} where actions lie in discrete domains.
+This success spurred the development of RL techniques that use deep neural networks for continuous control problems~\citep{lillicrap2015continuous, gu2016continuous,levine2016end}.
+The gains in these domains, however, have not been as outsized as they have been for discrete action domains.

-This disparity is in part a result of the inherent difficulty in maximizing an arbitrary function on a continuous domain, even in low dimensional settings; further, techniques such as beam searches do not exist or do not apply directly.
-This makes it difficult to perform inference and learning in such settings.
-Additionally, it becomes harder to apply dynamic programming methods to back up value function estimates from successor states to parent states.
-Several of the recent continuous control reinforcement learning approaches attempt to borrow characteristics from discrete problems by proposing models that allow maximization and backups more easily \cite{gu2016continuous}.
+This disparity is, in part, a result of the inherent difficulty in maximizing an arbitrary function on a continuous domain, even in low-dimensional settings.
+Furthermore, it becomes harder to apply dynamic programming methods to back up value function estimates from successor states to parent states in continuous control problems.
+Several of the recent continuous control reinforcement learning approaches attempt to borrow characteristics from discrete problems by proposing models that allow maximization and backups more easily~\citep{gu2016continuous}.

 One way in which continuous control can avail itself of the above advantages is to discretize each of the dimensions of continuous control action spaces.
-As noted in \cite{lillicrap2015continuous}, doing this naively, however, would create an exponentially large discrete space of actions.
+As noted in~\citep{lillicrap2015continuous}, doing this naively, however, would create an exponentially large discrete space of actions.
 For example with $M$ dimensions being discretized into $N$ bins, the problem would balloon to a discrete space with $M^N$ possible actions.